Welcome to Kaua’i!

 The South Shore

-Kauai’s south shore communities include the resort area of Po`ipu Beach and nearby Koloa, the first Kauai’s south shore communities include the resort area of Po‘ipu Beach and nearby Koloa, the first sugar town of Hawai`i.
-Here, on the leeward side of Kaua`i, the climate is semi-arid tropical with the more frequent rainfall of the north shore giving way to seemingly endless sunshine-filled days perfect for warm weather outdoor pursuits like golf, tennis, swimming, surfing and fishing.
+Kauai’s south shore communities include the resort area of Po`ipu Beach and nearby Koloa, the first Kauai’s south shore communities include the resort area of Po‘ipu Beach and nearby Koloa, the first sugar town of Hawai’i.
+Here, on the leeward side of Kaua‘i, the climate is semi-arid tropical with seemingly endless days of golden sunshine punctuations with occasional showers perfect for warm weather outdoor pursuits like golf, tennis, swimming, surfing and fishing.
 Po‘ipu has experienced a wonderful transition to modern resorts and unique shopping destinations to match the pristine beaches.

 The West Side